 - ½ teaspoon red chili flakes or ¼ teaspoon cayenne pepper

 - Freshly ground pepper

-- In a small bowl, whisk together the eggs and the Parmesan cheese and cayenne pepper until smooth.
+- In a small bowl, whisk together the eggs the Parmesan cheese, and cayenne pepper until smooth.

-- Cook spaghetti according to package instructions in a pot with boiling water and the salt, until al dente.
+- Cook spaghetti according to package instructions in a pot with boiling salted water until al dente.
 Reserve one cup of the pasta cooking water and drain.
 Heat the fat left in the skillet and cook the minced garlic for about a minute.